2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/001_Balancing.md

 This kind of difficulty curve tends to "squash" the challenge towards the mid-to-late game, thus making the game a bit less difficult if the "wave" compounds with an already high difficulty level.

-As a drawback, this curve may feel more "predictable" towards the late game, since the difficulty tends to get very "horizontal" towards the end.
+As a drawback, this curve may feel more "predictable" towards the late game, since the difficulty tends to get very "horizontal" towards the end; the wavy pattern helps keeping the predictability at bay, thus lengthening the enjoyability of the game.

 ### Interval Patterns